apg/sigusr2.net/src/entry/parser-combinators-made-simple.md

 Source code for all this is [here][13]

-  1. I'm not sure if parsing is really "solved," but the algorithms we have work well enough in practice that there isn't a ton of interesting new research going on around it.
-[Yacc is Dead][14], for instance used the results of [a paper][15] from 1964, but came [under fire][16].
+[^1]: I'm not sure if parsing is really "solved," but the algorithms we have work well enough in practice that there isn't a ton of interesting new research going on around it.
+[Yacc is Dead](http://arxiv.org/abs/1010.5023), for instance used the results of [a paper](http://portal.acm.org/citation.cfm?id=321249) from 1964, but came [under fire](http://research.swtch.com/2010/12/yacc-is-not-dead.html).
 Can parsing be made trivially easy?
-Maybe, but it's likely that ambiguity will be somewhere--which would be the unsolved in parsing.[↵][17]
+Maybe, but it's likely that ambiguity will be somewhere--which would be the unsolved in parsing.

-  2. See [left][8] [recursion][7].
+[^2]: See [left](#fnref:2) [recursion](http://en.wikipedia.org/wiki/Left_recursion).
 All joking aside, left recursion occurs in a grammar when a non-terminal rule is used recursively and appears on the left.
-For example: `expr = expr + tail`. [↵][18]
+For example: `expr = expr + tail`.

-  3. Graham Hutton.
-Proceedings of the 1989 Glasgow Workshop on Functional Programming (Fraserburgh, Scotland), Springer-Verlag Series of Workshops in Computing, Springer-Verlag, Berlin, 1990.[↵][19]
+[^3]: Graham Hutton.
+Proceedings of the 1989 Glasgow Workshop on Functional Programming (Fraserburgh, Scotland), Springer-Verlag Series of Workshops in Computing, Springer-Verlag, Berlin, 1990.

-  4. The purpose of this article isn't to describe an efficient parsing technique for Python, but to rather demonstrate a useful technique that could be adapted and built upon, to build an efficient parsing framework for _any_ language that supports first class functions.
-There's a follow up article to this which shows just how much of this can actually be abstracted out in order to make it even more simple.[↵][20]
+[^4]: The purpose of this article isn't to describe an efficient parsing technique for Python, but to rather demonstrate a useful technique that could be adapted and built upon, to build an efficient parsing framework for _any_ language that supports first class functions.
+There's a follow up article to this which shows just how much of this can actually be abstracted out in order to make it even more simple.

-  5. We limit our parser to strings, integers, dictionary and lists.
-The complete specification appears at [http://json.org][21][↵][22]
+[^5]: We limit our parser to strings, integers, dictionary and lists.
+The complete specification appears at [http://json.org](http://json.org)

    [1]: http://en.wikipedia.org/wiki/LR_parser

    [2]: http://www.gnu.org/software/bison/

    [3]: http://en.wikipedia.org/wiki/Yacc

-   [4]: #note-solvedproblem

    [5]: http://en.wikipedia.org/wiki/Recursive_descent_parser